willhoeft-it/eiszeit/docker/README.md

   npm run docker:debug : Test (optional), Build, Tag, Run, Tail and launch your app in a browser to test.

+## Clean
+  npm run docker:clean:data : WARNING: deletes your data volume!
+Good to start from scratch.

 ## Deploy
-  npm run docker:publish : Voila, you results are published on the repository you've defined.
+  npm run docker:publish : Voíla, your results are published on the repository you've defined.